 Important Teaching Tips

 Any non-dairy yogurt should work for the protein muffin recipe.
-I’ve used both almond yogurt as well as coconut yogurt.
+I’ve used both almond yogurt and coconut yogurt.
 Opt for unflavored.
-However, I’m not sure how dairy-free Greek yogurt would work as it’s much thicker.
+However, I’m not sure how dairy-free Greek yogurt would work, as it’s much thicker.

 Other Protein Recipes You'll Love